 For those with high-stress jobs or have the quintessential Houston daily commute, the activity can be therapeutic.
 But owner Shawn Baker says that much of their business, believe it or not, comes from couples on date night.
 So much so that those at Tantrums, LLC have a saying: "Couples that smash together, stay together."

 If you're surprising your date with a spin at Tantrums, however, be kind and guide them on what to wear.
-Opt for older clothing you don't care about anymore but that still allows you to move your around freely.
+Opt for older clothing you don't care about anymore but that still allows you to move around freely.
 And finish off your ensemble with a nice pair of steel-toed boots if you have them.
-By giving your date a heads up in advance will help to ensure they are comfortable and can take full advantage of their range of... motion.
+Giving your date a heads up will ensure they are comfortable and can take full advantage of their range of motion.
 You know, for optimal television-kicking.